Sanrax/flashcart-guides/docs/cart-guides/dspico.md

 #### *Games lag or randomly freeze on my DSpico, or the DSpico does not load reliably.
 I have confirmed my MicroSD card is a name-brand and is genuine.*

-- Your DSpico may be on an older firmware before fixes for some MicroSD card models were added.
-Please flash the latest firmware by following the firmware flashing guide at the top of this page.
+- Your DSpico may be on an older firmware before fixes for some microSD card models were added.
+Please flash the latest firmware by following the [firmware flashing guide.](#flashing-dspico-firmware)

 #### *I have a Nintendo DSi with HiyaCFW and it stays on the WRFU Tester screen for a long time.*

-- This is a known issue when using the WRFUxxed firmware and your DSi has HiyaCFW with a large SD card inserted into the DSi's SD card slot.
-Considering using a smaller SD card in the DSi or switch to the DSpico hybrid firmware.
+- When using a DSi with HiyaCFW on a large SD card, the WRFUxxed exploit slows down due to a quirk of the base WRFU Tester ROM.
+Switch the DSi console SD to a smaller one, or [install Hybrid FW](#flashing-dspico-firmware) to avoid WRFU Tester.

 #### *The DSpico is not detected by my DS, DSi or 3DS system or hangs at the DS(i) splash screen.*

 - Check that a MicroSD card is inserted and that you have flashed the firmware to the DSpico if applicable.
+If it still does not show up, try using some compressed air to blow out your console's cartridge slot.

 #### *I get "Error: Failed to mount SD card.", or a blue screen after booting the DSpico with the WRFUxxed firmware.*

-- Mounting your micro SD card failed.
-Check if there's anything wrong with it, try reformatting it or try a different micro SD card.
+- Mounting your microSD card failed.
+Try reformatting it or try a different micro SD card.
+Also confirm that it is a genuine.
 If all else fails, You may need to flash an updated firmware with MicroSD fixes as mentioned above.

 #### *I get "ERROR: Failed to open Pico Loader file.", or a red screen after booting the DSpico with the WRFUxxed firmware.*

 - The `/_pico/picoLoader9.bin` or `/_pico/picoLoader7.bin` files could not be opened.
-Check that you copied all necessary files to the micro SD card (see "Pico-Launcher" guide above).
+Check that you copied all necessary files to the micro SD card, see [setup guide](#setup-guide) above.